Bjerkeset/holidaze/README.md

 - [Nextjs 14.2 ](https://nextjs.org/docs) - Modern full-stack web development framework.
 - [Typescipt](https://www.typescriptlang.org/) - Typed superset of JavaScript that compiles to plain JavaScript.
-- [google maps](https://developers.google.com/maps/documentation) - Provides geographical data and mapping capabilities.
+- [Google maps](https://developers.google.com/maps/documentation) - Provides geographical data and mapping capabilities.
 - [Trading View](https://tradingview.github.io/lightweight-charts/) - Financial visualization tool.
-- [luxor](https://moment.github.io/luxon/#/?id=luxon) - Library for working with dates and times.
+- [Luxor](https://moment.github.io/luxon/#/?id=luxon) - Library for working with dates and times.
-- [shadcn](https://ui.shadcn.com/) - Collection of modern and reusable React components.
+- [Shadcn](https://ui.shadcn.com/) - Collection of modern and reusable React components.
 - [React Hook Form](https://react-hook-form.com/) - Performant and flexible forms with easy-to-use validation.
-- [zod](https://zod.dev/) - TypeScript-first schema declaration and validation library.
+- [Zod](https://zod.dev/) - TypeScript-first schema declaration and validation library.
-- [sonner](https://sonner.emilkowal.ski/) - Simple toast notifications for React applications.
+- [Sonner](https://sonner.emilkowal.ski/) - Simple toast notifications for React applications.

 ### User-facing Features

 - View a list of venues
-- Search for a specific venue
+- Search venues within a location
 - View venue details
 - View availability calendar
-- Register as a customer or venue mananger
+- Register and login as a customer or venue mananger
 - Book a venue
 - Create a venue as a mananger
 - View upcoming bookings
-- View avaible venues filtered by location
+- Filter venues by popularity.
 - View sales statistics on a dashboard

+---

-## The Project
+## About the Project

+### Introduction

-Holidaze provides a platform for users to book holiday accommodations and for venue managers to manage their venues and bookings.
+Holidaze is an accommodation booking platform designed so that users can easily book their holiday, and for the venue managers to have a clear overview of their bookings and venues.
 The application is designed with a modern user interface and user experience in mind.
+This project, spanning over eight weeks, served as a capstone to demonstrate the skills and knowledge acquired over a two-year front-end development curriculum.

 ### Summary

-Holidaze is an accommodation booking platform designed to provide a user-friendly experience for users to book holiday accommodations and for venue managers to manage their venues and bookings.
-The project, spanning over eight weeks, served as a capstone to demonstrate the skills and knowledge acquired over a two-year front-end development curriculum.

 The application is built with modern web development principles, emphasizing a minimalistic and mobile-first design approach.
 The visual design focuses on readability and accessibility, using ample white space, a neutral color palette, and consistent typography.
 The user interface adapts to both mobile and desktop devices, ensuring optimal usability across all platforms.
 User experience is prioritized by minimizing the number of clicks required for common actions and enhancing user feedback through alerts, popups, and toasts.